chriskyfung/pocket2csv/README.md

    * Streamlined user interactions by reducing redundant prompts and improving error handling.
    * Improved overall script performance and reliability for large datasets.

+5. CSV Generation Fixes and Improvements

+   * Refactored the logic for dynamically generating column titles and appending data rows to the CSV file.
+   * Ensured proper handling of null values and alignment with the defined column keys.

 For more details, see the commit history or review the script annotations.